-Registration for credit for any course is limited to the first five days of instruction unless the late registration is approved by the instructor of the course and the Dean of Instruction.
+Registration for credit for any course is limited to the first five days of instruction unless the late registration is approved by the instructor of the course and the Senior Vice President.
 Changes in registration are limited to the same five day period and must be made in accordance with the established procedure, which requires approval of the faculty adviser.